TitanAstro/skycamonehat-5/README.md

-# SkyCamOneHAT
+# SkyCamOne HAT for Raspberry Pi 5
-Software for the Titan Astro SkyCamOne HATs
+Software for the Titan Astro SkyCamOne HAT for Raspberry Pi 5